Skip to content

 While Plyler v.
 Doe protects K–12 access, lawsuits are now challenging whether federal attempts to restrict Head Start, dual enrollment, and tuition equity overstep constitutional limits and state authority over education.
 Courts are weighing whether federal bans on tuition equity unlawfully interfere with states’ power to set higher education policies.

-The Court Response to Federal Rollbacks:
+The Court Response to Federal Directives Blocking Education Acess:

 What This Means for Minnesota Educators & Students: